-Letters of Reference must not exceed two (2) pages - additional pages will be removed.
-Any letters received after the deadline will be excluded (without appeal or notice to Applicants).
+Letters of Reference must be no more than two (2) pages-additional pages will be removed.
+Any letters received after the deadline will be excluded (without appeal or notice to the applicant).

 Suggested Reviewers.
 Applicants may list up to three (3) reviewers (preferably in Canada) considered appropriate to review their application.